wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-connector-config.md

 ---

+## Initialize the connector

 Salesforce REST API uses the OAuth protocol to allow application users to securely access data without having to reveal their user credentials.
-For more information on authentication is done in Salesforce see [Understanding Authentication](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_authentication.htm).
+For more information on how authentication is done in Salesforce, see [Understanding Authentication](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_authentication.htm).

 To use the Salesforce REST connector, add the `<salesforcerest.init>` element in your configuration before carrying out any other Salesforce REST operations.